 Become an IB examiner

+The role of examiner is highly valued and the IB places emphasis on the professional integrity of individuals in examining positions.
 Acting as an IB examiner provides an international educational experience, encompassing unique professional development opportunities and an insight into the assessment process.

 We accept applications for all programmes, throughout the year.

 Please note that we have suspended recruitment for the following subjects: